 While studying graphic design, students focus on three major elements used to convey visual messages: composition, color, and typography.
 They also master a number of software programs, including Photoshop, Illustrator, InDesign, and Dreamweaver, which enable them to edit photos and graphics, create multi-page publications, and design websites.
 As they gain fluency in the unique language of graphics, students become more confident finding creative solutions to multifaceted design challenges.

-The middle school animation course provides the foundation for upper school filmmaking.
-Animation students learn to tell a story through motion, giving the impression that characters are moving.
-In filmmaking classes, students engage in the process of videography by forming their own story ideas and then creating and editing digital video.
+The 8th-grade digital media arts course provides the foundation for upper school filmmaking.
+8th-grade digital media arts students learn the foundations of storytelling y blending photography and graphic design.
+In upper school filmmaking classes, students engage in the process of videography by forming their own story ideas and then creating and editing digital video.
 In addition, students study film and video concepts as well as engage in film critique.
 The Archive service learning group provides filmmaking students with additional experience outside of the classroom as videographers and documentarians.